openlawteam/docs/docs/openlaw-elements/README.md

 ---
 meta:
   - name: description
-    content: Openlaw Elements is a react component that will render a basic form for your templates.
+    content: OpenLaw Elements is a React component that will dynamically render a basic form for an OpenLaw template.
 ---

 # OpenLaw Elements